van-richard/CodingNotes/_build/html/_sources/notebooks/00-quickstart/03Supercomputer.md

 ## Remote Login

 Accessing the supercomputer can be done on your laptop, in the comfort of your bed.
-The command is {term}`ssh`, which stands for "Secure Shell protocol".
+The command is `ssh`, which stands for "Secure Shell protocol".

 It has the following format: